Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Notation and Preliminaries

 We now introduce some notation for modules.
-All modules will be finite dimensional and will normally be defined over $k$, the field over which $G$ is defined.
-If $H$ is a group, let $\Irr(H)$ denote the set of irreducible modules over the field, which is always $k$ unless otherwise stated.
+All modules will be finite dimensional and are defined over $k$.
+If $H$ is a group, let $\Irr(H)$ denote the set of irreducible modules over the field, which is always $k$.
+We also write $k$ for the trivial module for any group over the field $k$, although we will also denote it by `$1$'.
 As usual write `$\oplus$' and `$\otimes$' for the direct sum and tensor product of two modules.
 Let $\Lambda^i$ and $S^i$ denote the exterior and symmetric powers.
-We write $M\downarrow_H$ for the restriction of $M$ to $H$, and write $\soc^i(M)$ for the $i$th socle layer and $\rad^i(M)$ for the $i$th radical layer of $M$.
-Write $\top(M)$ for the top of $M$, i.e., $M/\rad(M)$, and $\cf(M)$ for the composition factors of $M$ as a multiset.
+Write $\soc^i(M)$ for the $i$th socle layer and $\rad^i(M)$ for the $i$th radical layer of $M$.
+Write $\topp(M)$ for the top of $M$, i.e., $M/\rad(M)$, and $\cf(M)$ for the composition factors of $M$ as a multiset.
 Let $H^1(H,M)$ denote the $1$-cohomology group of $M$, and in general $\Ext^1(M,M')$ denote the group of extensions with submodule $M'$ and quotient $M$.
 The projective cover of a module $M$ will be denoted by $P(M)$.
+Let $M^*$ denote the dual of $M$.

+We write $M\downarrow_H$ for the restriction of $M$ to $H$.
+Let $H$ and $G$ be groups, let $M$ be a $kG$-module, and let $\mathcal N$ be a set of simple $kH$-modules.
+Write $N$ for the direct sum of all members of $\mathcal N$.
+The set $\mathcal N$ is \emph{conspicuous} for $M$ if, for every $p$-regular element $x$ (i.e., order not divisible by $p$) of $H$, there is a $p$-regular element $y$ of $G$ such that the eigenvalues of $x$ on $M$ coincide with the eigenvalues of $y$ on $N$.
+Informally, this means that $N$ could be the composition factors of $M\downarrow_H$, if $H$ were a subgroup of $G$.
+Normally we use this by specifying $H$ to be a subgroup of $G$, but whose composition factors on $M$ are unknown.
+We might not want to check all $p$-regular elements of $H$, so we will say that $\mathcal N$ is conspicuous for elements of particular orders when we do not check all elements.

+If $u$ is an element of a group $H$ of $p$-power order, and $M$ is a $kH$-module, then $u$ acts on $M$ as a sum of Jordan blocks of various dimensions.
+If the dimensions are, say, $5$, $5$, and $1$, we write that the structure is $5^2,1$.
+This is in keeping with the notation from \cite{lawther1995}, which is our main reference for the actions of unipotent classes on $M(\bG)$ and $L(\bG)$.
+The element $u$ \emph{acts projectively} on $M$ if all blocks of $u$ on $M$ have size $o(u)$, where $o(u)$ denotes the order of $u$.
+This is equivalent to the restriction $M\downarrow_{\gen u}$ being a projective $k\gen{u}$-module.

 We will often have to talk about the structures of modules, as in their socle layers.
 If $M$ is a module with socle $A$ and second socle $B$ then we can write